Ashcorpuz/CCDSALG-S13-Group9/README.md

 #Prerequisites
 Before running the project, ensure you have the necessary tool installed on your machine:
-## GCC Compiler:
-Required for compiling C programs.
-Available default on most Linux distributions and macOS.
-Windows users may need to install MinGW or Cygwin.
 ## Make:
 A build utility that simplifies the compilation process.
 It is highly recommended for automating the build process.
 ### Installing Make: